UNIS contact person: Andy Hodson

 - Have an understanding of the geomorphic, cryospheric, and sedimentological processes and their linkages in a glaciated high Arctic watershed.

-- Have an understanding of modern processes operating in Linnédalen which will further inform their interpretation of late Holocene environmental changes and will allow for more accurate predictions of future environmental changes in the Arctic.
+- Have an understanding of modern processes which will further inform their interpretation of late Holocene environmental changes and will allow for more accurate predictions of future environmental changes in the Arctic.

 Upon completing the course, the students will be able to:

-- Measure glacier mass balance and conduct GPS surveys of the glacier margin.
+- Measure glacier mass balance and conduct GPS surveys of the glaciers margin

-- Operate and use data from appropriate technology including GPS, depth sounders, CTD, acustic profiler, automated cameras, automated weather stations, temperature data loggers and GIS.
+- Operate and use data from data loggers and instrumentation including GPS, depth sounders, CTD, acoustic profiler, automated cameras, automated weather stations, temperature data loggers and GIS.

 Upon completing the course, the students will: